 This could definitely come in handy should any of the family get in a spot of bother.

-Unfortunately for Princess Anne, the Queen wasn't present as she plead guilty to a charge under the criminal dogs act, after her bull terrier attacked children in a park.
+Unfortunately for Princess Anne, the Queen wasn't present as she plead guilty to a charge under the Criminal Dog Act in 2002 after her bull terrier attacked children in a park.
 She received a hefty fine.